vmapetr/azure-pipelines-image-generation/images/macos/macos-10.13-Readme.md

 - Bundler 2.0.1
 - Carthage 0.33.0
-- **CocoaPods 1.6.1** (Please, pay attention here.
+- CocoaPods (Please, pay attention here.
 You may face an issue with pod install due to old dependencies in your pod file.
-In that case, you need to update your pod file with newer dependencies or rollback to CocoaPods 1.5.3 using this [post-clone script](https://github.com/Microsoft/appcenter-build-scripts-examples/tree/master/general/cocoapods-rollback))
+In that case, you need to update your pod file with newer dependencies or rollback to CocoaPods 1.5.3 using this [post-clone script](https://github.com/microsoft/appcenter/tree/master/sample-build-scripts/general/cocoapods-rollback))
-- Homebrew 2.1.2
+- Homebrew 2.1.4
 - NPM 3.10.10
-- Yarn 1.15.2
+- Yarn 1.16.0
 - NuGet 4.7.0.5148
 - pip 19.0.3(python 2.7)
 - pip 19.0.3(python 3.7)